foundry-rs/book/src/tutorials/solidity-scripting.md

 }
 ```

-This is what a script in Foundry looks like, now let’s take a walkthrough of the code and what it actually means and does.
+Now let’s read through the code and figure out what it actually means and does.

 ```solidity
 // SPDX-License-Identifier: UNLICENSED